Tuberculosis (TB)

 • Your sputum (phlegm) tests are negative for tuberculosis bacteria.

-• You have been taking medication for several weeks.
+• You have been taking medicine for several weeks.

 Where can I get more information about TB?

 If you have any questions, talk with your healthcare provider.
-You can also visit the following websites for more information:
+You can also visit these websites for more information:

 Centers for Disease Control and Prevention